Disastrous Colonial Adventure in Panama

 At the end of the 17th century, Scotland was in dire straits; crops had failed for seven years and decades of warfare had crippled the economy.
 People by the thousands had left their crofts and turned up homeless in the cities.
 There was starvation.

 William Paterson came along with a plan of salvation.
 He had made a fortune trading in the West Indies and the Americas.
 He announced a scheme to settle willing Scots in far-off tropical parts to engage in a grand construction project that would make everyone rich.

-Paterson’s plan was to establish a colony on the Isthmus of Panama and from this he would build a link to the Pacific Ocean.
+Paterson’s plan was to establish a colony on the Isthmus of Panama and, from this, he would build a link to the Pacific Ocean.
 This would be hugely profitable because it would save ships from having to sail round the tip of South America to reach Europe.
-That voyage involved the notoriously violent waters of Cape Horn and possibility of losing vessels to the storms.
+That voyage involved the notoriously violent waters of Cape Horn and the possibility of losing vessels to the storms there.